 Carpenters ‘Close To You’ was written by Burt Bacharach so we are in for some clever chordal movement here.

-Starting off with an Aadd9, Bacharach cleverly disguise where the tonal center is since an add9 chord could be pretty much any of the 7 chords in a key
+Starting off with an Aadd9, Bacharach cleverly disguise where the tonal centre is since an add9 chord could be pretty much any of the 7 chords in a key.

 Go to video lesson: Close To You Chords